Trator7/ExchangeRateConverter/README.md

 ### Return object
 Dictionary<DateTime, double>: dictionary with date as Key and Rate as value

-## GetExchangeRateAtDate(CurrencyType currencyFrom, CurrencyType currencyTo, DateTime date)
+## GetExchangeRateAtDate
 ### Description
-Returns a rate to transfrom from currencyFrom currency type to currencyTo type at specific date
+Returns a rate from currencyFrom currency type to currencyTo type for specific date or the closest previous value.
 ### Input arguments
 * CurrencyType currencyFrom: original currency type.
 * CurrencyType currencyTo: target currency type.
-* Date: date of the rate to retrieve.
+* DateTime Date: date of the rate to retrieve.
 ### Return object
-double: specific exchange rate for an specific date
+double: specific exchange rate for an specific date or closest previous one.

-## ConvertAmount(double amount, CurrencyType currencyFrom, CurrencyType currencyTo)
-ConvertAmount(double amount, CurrencyType currencyFrom, CurrencyType currencyTo, DateTime date)
+## ConvertAmount
 ### Description
 Return a dictionary with all available rates for specific currencies
 ### Input arguments